Traffic, shares and readers – which blogger doesn’t want more of these? But are you really doing all you can to get them?

 “The people you meet and connect with in real-world settings are far more likely to naturally lead to discussions about your blog and ways you can help each other.
 This yields guest posts, links, tweets, shares, blogroll inclusion and general business development like nothing else.”

 Every time you attend an event, it’s an occasion to promote your blog and your business.
-You can put links to your blog on your business cards, or a special domain like the one I purchased to promote my email course, and give them out at workshops or conferences you organize or attend.
+You can put links to your blog on your business cards, or a special domain and give them out at workshops or conferences you organize or attend.

 You can also start a Meetup group around the topic of your blog.
 For instance, if your blog is based on Small Business, you can start a Meetup group for Small Businesses in your city or town and get a chance to establish relationships with potential readers.